 Your journey into motherhood is already well underway, and by eating right, you’re giving your baby the best possible start in life.

 This whole “pregnancy diet” thing isn’t about torturing yourself with some miserable list of restricted foods or following a bunch of rigid rules to a T. It’s about treating your hard-working body to all the good stuff it needs to thrive over the next nine (ish) months.
+Having a healthy pregnancy is more than just forcing yourself to eat certain foods; it’s about making informed choices and prioritizing your mental health!

-But I hear you—making smart, nutritious food choices when you’re nourishing for two can sometimes feel like a serious headache.
+But I hear you—making smart, nutritious food choices when you’re nourishing for two can sometimes feel like a severe headache.
 So much contradictory advice and outdated tips are thrown your way from well-meaning friends, relatives, and that know-it-all co-worker.

 It gets better—we’ll also hook you up with legit meal plans packed with all the right nutrients for you and your little one.
 The meal plans are designed for each trimester and are easy to make!
 You’ll get delicious recipes and confidently meet your nutrient needs for two.